Joseph, Hollander & Craft LLC

 Divorce & Family law dominates Ms. Kristine Savage’s practice, including divorce, property settlement agreements, premarital agreements, paternity actions, and maintenance, with a focus on child custody matters, parenting time, and child support.
 She has mediation training with an emphasis on domestic mediation and conciliation, and she is certified by the Kansas Supreme Court to perform mediation in domestic cases.
 She joined the firm in 1999.

-Ms. Savage also has extensive experience as criminal defense attorney.
-Her criminal defense practice consists of complex federal and state cases, including appeals.
-She was admitted to practice before the Kansas Supreme Court, all other Kansas courts, and the United States District Court for the District of Kansas in 1991.
+She has been admitted to practice before the Kansas Supreme Court, all other Kansas courts, and the United States District Court for the District of Kansas since 1991.

 Ms. Savage graduated from Wichita State University in 1988, then continued to Washburn University School of Law where she was Executive Editor for the Washburn Law Journal.
 She clerked for Shawnee County District Court Judge William Carpenter during law school.